Marketing & SEO

 Discovery Stage

-So if you choose to make a QR code, you could include a quick FAQ dropdown at the end of the page that the code leads to.
+So, if you create a QR code, you could include a quick FAQ dropdown at the end of the page the code leads to.

 Evaluation Stage